blcksec/child/README.txt

 Experimental programming language

-*** CONTAINS JUST BASIC FOUNDATIONS FOR NOW ***

-Don't waste your time, this is not working yet, not even alpha.
+Just basic foundations for now.
+Don't waste your time, this is not working yet.